-Fermentation occurs in your gut (large intestine) when food is not digested fully.
-The undigested food passes into the large intestine where bacteria break it down.
+Fermentation generally occurs in your gut (large intestine) when food that you've ingested isn't fully digested.
+The undigested food passes into the large intestine where your gut bacteria will break it down.
 Gases like hydrogen are produced as a by product of this process.
 For some people, who have methanogens present in their gut, methane can also be produced.
 The hydrogen present in your gut is actually converted into methane.

-Experiencing high fermentation levels is not necessarily a problem.
-However, a high amount of fermentation in people suffering with digestive issues can cause uncomfortable and distressing symptoms (e.g. pain, bloating, diarrhea, constipation) so in those cases it can be a good idea to manage the level of fermentation.
+Experiencing high fermentation levels is not necessarily a bad thing or even problem.
+However, a high amount of fermentation in people suffering with digestive issues can cause uncomfortable and distressing symptoms (e.g. pain, bloating, diarrhoea, constipation) so in those cases it can be a good idea to manage the level of fermentation.